Buying a car

 Compulsory Third Party (CTP) Insurance is required by law in all states of Australia.

-CTP insurance provides protection for at-fault drivers against compensation claims from people injured in a motor vehicle accident.
-It doesn’t cover anything outside of those medical and rehabilitation costs — such as repairs to damaged vehicles and property.
+CTP insurance provides protection for at-fault drivers against compensation claims for medical and rehabilitation costs from people injured in a motor vehicle accident.
+It doesn’t cover repairs to damaged vehicles and property.

 Third Party Car Insurance

 If you have Third Party Car Insurance, you might be able to save some out-of-pocket expenses.
 Say that you run into the back of a car — Third Party Car Insurance can cover the costs of those damages.
-That’s because it covers legal liability for damage to other people’s property.
+That’s because it covers legal liability for damage to other people’s property arising from the use of your car.
 It includes some additional features, like damage by uninsured drivers, and damage caused by caravans and trailers you may be towing.

 With Suncorp, you can also choose to get an optional Fire and Theft cover.
 This includes the basic Third Party Car Insurance, plus: